Employment for Business

 We act for employers on both an hourly rate basis, a fixed rate basis or on a retainer scheme basis.
 Our costs are fair and transparent; we will discuss costs with you.
 For more information about the payment options available please contact Tina Maxey for a no obligation discussion.
 If you are looking for advice based on solid experience, contact us.

-Keep up to date with current legislation and employment law with our monthly employment updates below.
+Keep up to date with current legislation and employment law with our regular employment updates below.

 JULY 2017 EMPLOYMENT LAW UPDATES AND CASES